Have you ever finished a pumping session feeling great, only to look down at your penis and see a newly formed blister?

 So how do you deal with blisters after they've occurred and how do you prevent them from occurring in the first place?

-How to Prevent Blisters from Occurring
+How to Prevent Blisters from Forming

-The main way to prevent blisters from popping up during a pumping session is to pump at safe pressure levels.
+The main way to prevent blisters from popping up during a session is to pump at safe pressure levels.

 Use this chart to convert inHg to kPa here.